 Tawhai School provides a wide range of programmes to support the learning needs of children.
 To ensure the best possible teaching and learning for these children programmes for students requiring extra learning support are under the direction of the Special Educational Needs Coordinators (SENCO) team.

-- Sharon Boese – coordinates teacher aide timetables, ORS, working with outside support agencies, overseeing individual education programmes (IEP), providing support and guidance to teachers
+- Sharon Boese – coordinates teacher aide timetables, works with ORS students and oversees Individual Education Programmes (IEP’s), liaises with outside support agencies, provides support and guidance to teachers, and supports Special Needs students.

 The whole school embraces our philosophy on inclusive education.
-In co-operation with parents, family and whanau we provide quality educational programmes for children with high special education needs through:
+In co-operation with parents and whanau we provide quality educational programmes for children with high special education needs through:

-- Individual Education Plans (IEP’s) written twice a year with parents/caregivers
+- Individual Education Plans (IEP’s) formulated alongside parents/caregivers

 - specialist one to one intervention